 Concrete is subjected to changes in volume either autogenous or induced.
 Volume change is one of the most detrimental properties of concrete, which affects the long-term strength and durability.
-To the practical engineer, the aspect of volume change in concrete is important from the point of view that it causes unsightly cracks in concrete.
+To the practical engineer, the aspect of volume change in concrete is important from the point of view that it causes unsightly cracks in concrete and called concrete shrinkage.

 We have discussed elsewhere the effect of volume change due to thermal properties of aggregate and concrete, due to alkali/aggregate reaction, due to sulphate action etc. Presently we shall discuss the volume change on account of inherenet properties of concrete “shrinkage”.
 One of the most objectionable defects in concrete is the presence of cracks, particularly in floors and pavements.
 One of the important factors that contribute to the cracks in floors and pavements is that due to shrinkage.
 It is difficult to make concrete which does not shrink and crack.
 It is only a question of magnitude.
 Now the question is how to reduce the shrinkage and shrinkage cracks in concrete structures.
 The term shrinkage is loosely used to describe the various aspects of volume changes in concrete due to loss of moisture at different stages due to different reasons.